-Using AIS vessel positions from 2012 to 2018, we developed an anchorages/ports database based on identifying locations where vessels congregate.
+Using AIS vessel positions since 2012, we developed and update an anchorages/ports database based on identifying locations where vessels congregate.
 The actual logic works like this:

-- We applied a grid to the surface of the globe.
-Without special care, such a grid would have cells at the poles that encompassed different areas than cells at the equator.
-However, using a type of grid made up of what are called s2 cells, we can produce an gridded overlay in which all grid cells have the roughly the same area.
+- We apply a grid to the surface of the globe.
+Without special care, such a grid would have cells at the poles that encompass different areas than cells at the equator.
+However, using a type of grid made up of what are called s2 cells, we can produce a gridded overlay in which all grid cells have the roughly the same area.
 (For more details on the s2 concept, see links at the bottom of the page).
 The area of each s2 cell is specified by a level, from 0 (grid cells that are 9220km on a side) to 30 (grid cells 1cm on a side).
-We used a s2 level of 14, which resulted in each grid cell being roughly 0.5km on a side.
+We use a s2 level of 14, resulting in grid cells roughly 0.5km on a side.
 Each s2 cell in the grid has a unique identifier (

 s2id) which corresponds to the spatial location of that cell.

-- Across this grid we identified where individual vessels (specifically, individual MMSI) remained stationary (defined as when a vessel moves less than 0.5km over at least 12 hr).
-If within an s2 cell, at least 20 unique MMSI from 2012-2017 remained stationary, we identified this cell as an anchorage point and we assigned the location (lat/lon) of the anchorage as the mean location of all the stationary periods within that cell.
+- Across this grid, we identify where individual vessels (specifically, individual MMSI) remain stationary (defined as when a vessel moves less than 0.5km over at least 12 hr).
+If, within an s2 cell, at least 20 unique MMSI remained stationary at some point since 2012, we identify this cell as an anchorage point.
+We then assign the location (lat/lon) of the anchorage as the mean location of all the stationary periods within that cell.
 Note that this means an anchorage location is not necessarily in the center of the s2 cell.
-Also, we excluded anchorages that were inland of the coast, and thus this initial dataset does not include anchorages on rivers or lakes.

-- As there is one anchorage point per s2 cell, each anchorage point was identified uniquely by its
+- As there is one anchorage point per s2 cell, each anchorage point is identified uniquely by its

 s2id, along with its position (latitude, longitude) in decimal degrees.

-- In some cases, when many anchorages are adjacent, such as in large ports, it may be useful to group anchorages together.
-We implemented a simple grouping scheme by combining anchorage points located within 4 kilometers of one another, into anchorage groups.
+- In some cases, when many anchorages are adjacent, such as in large ports, it is useful to group anchorages together.
+We implement a simple grouping scheme by combining anchorage points located within 4 kilometers of one another into anchorage groups.
 The method and code for generating these groupings using BigQuery and Python is described here.

 - World Port Index.
 Current data on Github.